Daniel Falzon: TV Appearance

-In October 2012, Daniel was selected as one of seven contestants to take part in the first season of a new reality TV series called, The Ultimate Rider.
+In October 2012, Falzon was selected as one of seven contestants to take part in the first season of a new reality TV series called, The Ultimate Rider.
 The show is based around several challenges which each rider completes and scores points for in the hope to win the prize of A$20,000 and a contract with Honda Factory Racing.
 The program was broadcast on Channel One HD in October 2012 and repeated in March 2013.

 Moto2 Replacement Ride

-In October 2013, the Jon Daniels Racing Team were contacted by the Technomag-CarXpert Moto2 Team to have Daniel replace injured rider, Randy Krummenacher in the Australian round of the 2013 MotoGP Championship.
+In October 2013, the Jon Daniels Racing Team were contacted by the Technomag-CarXpert Moto2 Team to have Falzon replace injured rider, Randy Krummenacher in the Australian round of the 2013 MotoGP Championship.
 Although the offer was accepted, the opportunity was lost when the Moto2 bike was damaged beyond repair in a large accident during the Malaysian MotoGP race just one week prior to the Australian round.